Nero – and the Year of the Four Emperors

 The Jewish war proved to be a major problem but Vespasian had a son Titus, (who succeeded him as Emperor), who was also a brilliant soldier, so he left him in charge to wage the Jewish war.
 But Vespasian was cautious about becoming emperor, so he decided to make his attack, not by going directly to Rome, but by going to Egypt to starve out Rome by cutting off the corn supply.

-However, his charisma was spreading and the armies in the Balkans decided that he was the right man, and under their commander Primus set off for Italy to make Vesspasian emperor.
+However, his charisma was spreading and the armies in the Balkans decided that he was the right man, and under their commander Primus set off for Italy to make Vespasian emperor.
 Here they met the army supporting Vitellius, and at a second battle of Bedriacum, the army from the Balkans supporting Vespasian defeated the Germanic army supporting Vitellius.
-However, the Vitellian forces retreated to Rome and a bloody battle ensued in Rome itself, until Vitellius, was killed by the troops.
+However, the Vitellian forces retreated to Rome and a bloody battle ensued in Rome itself, until Vitellius, was killed by his troops.
 Vespasian eventually arrived from Egypt as the indisputable Emperor.

 This year of the four emperors was the most notorious year in the history of the empire hitherto, and brought an end to the Julio-Claudian dynasty which was ruled by the descendants of Augustus.
 Fortunately, the right man won out.